Observational constraints on early time non-phantom behaviour of dynamical dark energy: Observational data

 \section{Observational data}

-We use a combination of cosmological observations that jointly constrain both the expansion history and the growth of structure, including data from the CMB, BAO, SNeIa, observational Hubble parameter measurements and RSD.
+We use a combination of cosmological observations that jointly constrain both the expansion history and the growth of structure, including data from the CMB, BAO and SNeIa.
 For the CMB, we adopt the distance priors reconstructed from the Planck 2018 TT, TE, EE$+$lowE likelihoods \cite{Planck:2018vyg,2019JCAP}, characterized by the shift parameter ($R$), the acoustic scale ($l_{\rm A}$), and the baryon density $\omega_{\rm b}$ \cite{Planck:2018vyg}.
 The BAO constraints are taken from the second data release (DR2) of the DESI collaboration, based on over 14 million extragalactic objects including emission line galaxies (ELGs), luminous red galaxies (LRGs), quasars (QSOs) \cite{DESI:2025qqy}, and Lyman-$\alpha$ forest tracers \cite{DESI:2025zpo}, providing isotropic and anisotropic measurements of $D_M/r_d$ and $D_H/r_d$ over $0.4 < z < 4.2$, along with one $D_V/r_d$ measurement at $0.1 < z < 0.4$, as summarized in Table~IV of Ref.~\cite{DESI:2025zgx}.
-For standard-candle constraints, we use the PantheonPlus compilation of 1550 SNeIa spanning $0.001 < z < 2.26$ \cite{Scolnic:2021amr,Brout:2022vxf}, while the expansion rate is further probed by 31 cosmic chronometer $H(z)$ measurements within $0.07 \leq z \leq 1.965$ \cite{2018JCAP...04..051G}.
-Finally, we include the redshift-space distortion (RSD) data for the growth rate of structure, expressed as $f\sigma_8(z)$, using the compilation and covariance formalism of Ref.~\cite{Nesseris:2017vor}.
+For standard-candle constraints, we use the PantheonPlus compilation of 1550 SNeIa spanning $0.001 < z < 2.26$ \cite{Scolnic:2021amr,Brout:2022vxf}.

+For a scaling field, the dark energy density fraction $\Om_\phi$ during the radiation and matter eras is given by $4/\lam^2$ and $3/\lam^2$, respectively for an exponential potential of the form $\e^{-\lam \phi/\Mpl}$.
+A scaling solution demands large $\lam$ value.
+Even for a lower bound of $\lam \gtrsim 20$ the dark energy fraction, $\Om_\phi$, remains below $1\%$ at the time of matter–radiation equality.
+Because the early dark energy component is so tightly constrained to be very small, it does not significantly alter the early expansion history or the sound horizon.
+Consequently, the use of CMB distance priors is an acceptable and robust approximation for these specific scenarios, as the model remains consistent with the standard background evolution required for their application.